apache/flex-sdk/ide/flashbuilder/README_integration_with_Adobe_FlashBuilder.txt

 Additional checks made by Adobe FlashBuildder v4.7+
 ---------------------------------------------------

-* The following XML file must be present in the root directory of the Flex SDK: flashbuilder-config.xml - <express-install-swf> tag required with path to expressInstall.swf flex-sdk-description.xml file - <version> is Apache Flex 4.8.0 or higher
+* The following XML file must be present in ide/flashbuilder folder of the Flex SDK: flashbuilder-config.xml - <express-install-swf> tag required with path to expressInstall.swf

+* flex-sdk-description.xml file - <version> is Apache Flex 4.8.0 or higher